Basement-Renovator/basement-renovator/README.md

 *How do I add custom entities?*

 * This will only work for Afterbirth+ mods.
 Create a folder named `basementrenovator` in your mod's root folder.
 (It must be within your overall mods folder to be detected.)
 Inside that folder, create an `EntitiesMod.xml` file.
 This should use the same format as `resources/EntitiesAfterbirthPlus.xml` and have the same conventions.
 If `Group` is left out, it will default to `(Mod) Your Mod Name`.
 The `Image` path is relative to the `basementrenovator` folder within your mod.
 Finally, BR will only load *enabled* mods to reduce noise and startup time.
 * If your entity has some offset from its actual grid location in-game, you can use the `PlaceVisual` attribute.
 Check `resources/EntitiesAfterbirthPlus` for some examples.
-It can either be `X,Y` in +/- grid squares of offset or precoded dynamic behaviors like `WallSnap`.
+It can either be `X,Y` in +/- grid squares of offset or pre-coded dynamic behaviors like `WallSnap`.
-  * If you're using this property to add additional visual indicators to your icon or the sprite is assymmetric, you can use `DisableOffsetIndicator` to disable the visual indicator for this offset (only needed if offset is > half a grid)
+  * If you're using this property to add additional visual indicators to your icon or the sprite is asymmetric, you can use `DisableOffsetIndicator` to disable the visual indicator for this offset (only needed if offset is > half a grid)
 * When newly placed, grid entities will be placed underneath any regular entities in their stack.
 To give entities this property, add the `IsGrid` attribute.
 * If you have an entity that does not exist in your `entities2.xml` for some reason, you can add `Metadata="1"` to your entity.
 Be sure you know what you're doing!
 This suppresses useful error messages and allows BR to load entities it normally wouldn't.
 (This kind of thing is mostly relevant to helper entities used with [Stage API](https://github.com/Meowlala/BOIStageAPI15))
 * If for some reason this is too much hassle, or you want to quickly create rooms with entities from large mods that don't have support, you can toggle the *Autogenerate mod content* setting.
 This will crawl mods' `content/entities2.xml` instead of the `basementrenovator` folder and work automagically without any additional work.
 HOWEVER this comes with a number of downsides: